zgkxzx/BroadcastBus/README.md

 ### Introduce

 This is a simple bus library based on android broadcast.
-We can use it very convenient.
-Send and receive messages are marked by class name, which is in line with our actual engineering application.
+We can use it very convenient.Messages that sent and received are marked by class name, which is in line with our actual engineering application.

 ### How to use